NeuroTechX/ntx_slack_archive/eegdata.md

  >Has anybody played around with Google Science Journal?
 We've been using it at Interaxon to collect environmental sensor data alongside EEG, and it's one of my favourite apps.

+11/2/2017 3:14 PM

+ **graeme** :

+ >They have an external sensor API that it may be possible to plug Muse or other EEG systems into: <https://github.com/google/science-journal/blob/master/api/ScienceJournalApi/README-api.md>